kikeuf/chirpstack-simulator/README.md

   # Spreading-factor.
   spreading_factor=7

-  # List of Ids of gateways connected with this device (and his clones), Ids have to be separated by commas
+  # List of Ids of gateways connected with this device (and his clones)
+  # Ids have to be separated by commas
   gateways="1"

+  # Gateway configuration
-  # Gateway configuration (this section can be replicated to simulate more gateways with other parameters)
+  # This section can be replicated to simulate more gateways with other parameters
   [[simulator.gateway]]

-  # unique id of the gateway to be used in 'gateways' fields under [simulator.device] section
+  # Unique id of the gateway to be used in 'gateways' fields under [simulator.device] section
   group_id="1"

-  # number of receiving gateways (the gateway can be cloned with exactly same parameters as many times you specify here)
+  # Number of receiving gateways
+  # The gateway can be cloned with exactly same parameters as many times you specify here
   count=3

   # Event topic template.